 (2) Upon filing such motion and affidavit the judgment creditor shall cause a summons to be served on the judgment debtor in accordance with the provisions of Rule 4.
+In the event the judgment debtor is deceased, the summons may be served upon the judgment debtor's representative.
 The summons shall state the amount claimed or the property sought to be recovered under the judgment.

-(3) The judgment debtor may file and serve a response to such motion within 20 days, alleging any defense to such motion that may exist.
-The judgment creditor may file and serve a reply to such response.
-The judgment debtor waives all defenses and objections that the judgment debtor does not present in the response as herein provided.
+(3) The judgment debtor, or, in the event of his death, the judgment debtor's representative, may file and serve a response verified answer to such motion within 20 days, the time allowed to answer a complaint, alleging any defense to such motion that which may exist.
+The judgment creditor may file and serve a verified reply to such responseanswer.
+The judgment debtor waives all defenses and objections that which the judgement debtor does not present in the responseby answer as herein provided.